wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/novactf_recon.md

     - `taper_pixels` is used to taper the edges of the rotated images when generating an aligned stack; `100` is usually sufficient.

     - `ali_stack_bin` is used to bin the image stack before reconstruction.
-    In general, we recommend setting this to 1 and performing serial binning.
-However, for this tutorial, set it to `4`.
+    If you want tomograms of several binning factors, it is possible to reconstruct at the lowest binning, then bin the tomograms.
+While this produces the best results, it is often more computationally efficient to bin the stack to the target binning for the tomogram, and perform this multiple times if necessary.

+    For this tutorial, set `ali_stack_bin` to `8`.

 1. The 3D CTF correction parameters set how novaCTF will perform 3D CTF correction.
 We always recommend using the dose-filtered stack (`process_stack = dose-filtered`) and correcting CTF using phase flipping (`correction_type = phaseflip`).